helxplatform/search-documentation/docs/index.md

 # Dug: Digging up Dark Data

-Dug is a semantic search engine that uses ontological knowledge graphs to to suggest relevant connections between validated public biomedical datasets.
+Dug is a semantic search engine that uses ontological knowledge graphs to suggest relevant connections between validated public biomedical datasets.
 It uses natural language processing to extract ontological identifiers from standardized metadata, then builds a graph of study variables and related